CatalogueLegacies/antconc.github.io/_episodes/02-importing-data.md

 keypoints:
 - "Use the `Open` option to import data"
 - "You can import individual files or a folder"
-- "Antconc works only with plain-text files with the file extension .txt"
+- "AntConc works only with plain-text files with the file extension .txt"
-- "Antconc will not read common formats like .doc, .xls, or .pdf.
+- "AntConc will not read common formats like .doc, .xls, or .pdf.
 You will need to convert these into .txt files to use AntConc."
 ---

 ## Importing data